ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

 any arguments pass in registers.
 So ArgLocs.size() is 6, each argument information is in ArgLocs[i] and ArgLocs[i].isMemLoc() is true.
-In **“for loop”**, it create each frame index object by LastFI = MFI->CreateFixedObject(ValVT.getSizeInBits()/8,VA.getLocMemOffset(), true) and FIN = DAG.getFrameIndex(LastFI, getPointerTy()).
+In **“for loop”**, it creates each frame index object by LastFI = MFI->CreateFixedObject(ValVT.getSizeInBits()/8,VA.getLocMemOffset(), true) and FIN = DAG.getFrameIndex(LastFI, getPointerTy()).
-And then create IR DAG load node and put the load node into vector InVals by InVals.push_back(DAG.getLoad(ValVT, DL, Chain, FIN, MachinePointerInfo::getFixedStack(LastFI), false, false, false, 0)).
+And then creates IR DAG load node and puts the load node into vector InVals by InVals.push_back(DAG.getLoad(ValVT, DL, Chain, FIN, MachinePointerInfo::getFixedStack(LastFI), false, false, false, 0)).
 Cpu0FI->setVarArgsFrameIndex(0) and Cpu0FI->setLastInArgFI(LastFI) are called
 when before and after above work.
-In ch9_1.cpp example, LowerFormalArguments() will be called twice.
+In example ch9_1.cpp, LowerFormalArguments() will be called twice.
 First time is for sum_i() which will create 6 load DAG for 6 incoming arguments passing into this function.
-Second time is for main() which didn't create any load DAG for no incoming argument passing into main().
+Second time is for main() which won't create any load DAG for no incoming argument passing into main().
 In addition to LowerFormalArguments() which create the load DAG, we need to define the loadRegFromStackSlot() to issue the machine instruction